kolbyxxf/LumiPy/README.md

 ---

-💾 Storage
+💾 Data Storage

-For now, LumiPyx uses JSON files for persistent data.
+LumiPyx currently uses JSON for persistent data.

-This keeps the project simple while I'm learning.

-Server
+It's simple, lightweight, and fits the current scope of the project.

+                    LumiPyx
                        │
-  ├── Settings ──────► settings.json
+              ┌────────┴────────┐
+              ▼                 ▼
+       Server Settings       AFK Data
-  │
+              │                 │
-  └── AFK data ──────► afk.json
+              ▼                 ▼
+       settings.json       afk.json

-A move to SQLite may happen later if the project becomes large enough to need it.
+A migration to SQLite may happen later if the project grows enough to benefit from a database.

 ---